-Enrolling your ebooks in Amazon Kindle KDP Select exclusivity can definitely increases sales
+Enrolling your ebooks with Amazon KDP Select exclusivity can definitely increase sales.

-However, from my experience of having my ebooks in and out of KDP Select exclusivity many times, I have to say that the benefits only last so long.
+But after having my ebooks in and out of KDP Select exclusivity many times, I can say that the benefits only last so long.

-The reason is exactly the same as my previous times with KDP Select.
-After about six months, sales fall away.
-This time, however, I also noticed a dramatic decline in KENP page reads during the last three months of enrolment, as the graph below clearly shows.
+This time, however, I also noticed a dramatic decline in KENP page reads during the last three months of enrolment.
+You can see this in the graph below clearly shows.

-While it is impossible to know the precise reasons why this decline has happened every time I have been in KDP Select, it is probably a logical assumption to say that it is due to Amazon’s algorithms, and its need as a retailer to promote fresh products.
+But it is probably a logical assumption to say that it is due to Amazon’s algorithms and its need as a retailer to promote fresh products.

-I have to say, though, that re-enrolling after a break of six months or so seems to get some type of reward from Amazon, as sales always increase again.
+I have to say, though, that re-enrolling after a break of six months or more seems to get some reward from Amazon.

 How does Amazon promote KDP Select ebooks?

-Whatever the reasons, I can only offer my conclusions on KDP Select from my own experience.
+Whatever the reasons, I can only offer my conclusions on Amazon KDP Select from my own experience.

 Firstly, yes, KDP Select can certainly increase ebook sales.